Xilinx/xup-vitis-ai-tutorial/docs/tf_inceptionv1.md

 |  --eval_image_path    | Location to the evaluation images directory              |
 |    --calib_iter       | Number of images on which to calibrate                        |

 The `calib_iter` will have impact on the quality of results.
-Smaller the number poorer will be the probabilities.
+The smaller the number, the poorer the probabilities will be.

 By default, the quantization result (quantized model `quantize_eval_model.pb`) will be saved to `quantize_results` directory under the current directory.